 “I never do.”

 Mackenzie Bishop became a Keeper for the Archive when she was twelve years old.
 Trained and groomed by her grandfather, Mackenzie knew exactly what being a Keeper would mean.
 It means danger as she hunts for escaped Histories–records of the dead bound in something very close to flesh and bone–that need to be returned to the Archive.
-She knows being a keeper means lying to everyone she knows.
+She knows being a Keeper means lying to everyone she knows.

 It isn’t easy work.
 But it gives Mac a solid link to Da and his years of training and stories.
 It gives Mac the illusion of being close to her younger brother who died a year ago.

 Still grieving and lost, Mac’s family moves to a decrepit building trying to start again.
 As she tiptoes around her mother’s crazy new schemes and her father’s avoidance, Mac soon discovers that a building as old as the Coronado is filled with secrets and lies of its own.
-As she learns more about the building Mac discovers disturbing alterations to Histories within the Archive.
+Learning more about the building Mac discovers disturbing alterations to Histories within the Archive.
 Someone wants to hide something about the Coronado.
 And perhaps about the Archive too.
 If Mac can’t solve the mystery that remains the entire Archive could collapse in The Archived (2013) by Victoria Schwab.

 The Archived is Schwab’s second novel.
 It is also the first in a series although it stands very nicely on its own.
 The sequel, The Unbound, is due out in 2014.